top of page

 14;30

 Session Three: Are the charitable and endowment models fit for purpose in uncertain times?
-How can you develop then to adapt quickly and easily?
+How can you develop them to adapt quickly and easily?
 We will look at various models and review their efficacy.

 Moderator: